jhsu802701/rails_from_scratch_rails5/03-03-capybara.md

     assert page.has_text?('Welcome to public/index.html!')
     assert page.has_text?("There's Ruby on Racetracks")
     assert page.has_text?("and there's Not Exactly.")
-    assert page.has_text?("Make sure you choose the correct one.") end
+    assert page.has_text?('Make sure you choose the correct one.') end

   test 'about page has expected content' do